 If you would like to support evidence-based decision-making, you can make a tax-deductible donation here:

 For consumers who want a printed copy for their collection, the book can also be purchased on Amazon:

-Download or read a copy of Natural and Artificial Flavors: What's the Difference? below:
+You can also download Natural and Artificial Flavors: What's the Difference? free of charge